-- 18 ounces olive oil (60%)
+- 18 oz (510 g) olive oil (60%)

-- 7.5 ounces coconut oil (25%)
+- 7.5 oz (213 g) coconut oil (25%)

-- 1.5 ounces castor oil (5%)
+- 1.5 oz (43 g) castor oil (5%)

-- 3 ounces pine tar (10%)
+- 3 oz (85 g) pine tar (10%)

 Pine tar soap is different than many others in that it sets up FAST.
-You don’t want to use your stick blender for this recipe.
+You don’t normally need to use your stick blender for this recipe.

 Stir the 1 teaspoon of salt into the cold water.
 This is to help the soap release from the mold easier and is especially helpful if you’re using silicone molds.

 Set the lye solution aside to cool.
 I left mine sitting for several hours until it reached room temperature.
-(In my house, that’s around 80 degrees F.)
+(In my house, that’s around 75 to 80 degrees F.)

 Melt the coconut oil just until it turns liquid and mix with the other oils.
 Set the oils aside until ready to mix.
-(They can be around room temperature/80 degrees Fahrenheit too.)
+(They can be around room temperature too.)

 When you’re ready to make your soap, add the pine tar to the oils and stir until blended.

-Pour in the lye solution and stir with a heavy duty plastic or silicone spoon or spatula.
-You’ll notice the soap batter get thicker fairly quickly.
-Within four or five minutes of hand stirring, my soap batter looked like this:
+Pour the lye solution into the oils/pine tar mixture and stir with a heavy duty plastic or silicone spoon or spatula.

 Pour the thickened soap batter into the mold and set aside.
 You don’t need to cover or insulate this soap.